History of Rocket League in Timeline

 December 2023: Removal of Player-to-Player Trading

-In December 2023, Psyonix removed player-to-player trading in Rocket League to align with Epic's cosmetic and item shop policies.
+In December 2023, Psyonix removed player-to-player trading in Rocket League.
+This change was made to align the game's cosmetic and item shop policies with Epic's standards, and to allow for cross-game ownership of Rocket League vehicles in other Epic Games titles.

-In 2024, the RLCS format changed to two regional splits, each with an international Major, followed by the World Championship.
-Also in 2024, the FIFAe World Cup would feature a Rocket League tournament.
+In 2024, The Rocket League Championship Series (RLCS) was changed to two regional splits, with each split having its own international Major and culminating in the World Championship.
+Additionally, the FIFAe World Cup would feature a national team focused Rocket League tournament.

-In 2024, updates to Rocket League introduced new features that allow players to view their teammates' remaining boost and the game clock time when chat comments were made.
+In 2024, updates to Rocket League introduced new features allowing players to view teammates' boost levels and the game clock time when chat comments were made.